How to Install Slack on Debian

 sudo flatpak install -y flathub com.slack.Slack

-This command installs Slack system-wide with the -y flag to skip confirmation prompts.
-Subsequently, Flatpak runs Slack in a sandboxed environment, isolating it from the rest of your system for improved security.
+As a result, this command installs Slack system-wide with the -y flag to skip confirmation prompts.
+Flatpak runs Slack in a sandboxed environment, isolating it from the rest of your system for improved security.

 Launching Slack on Debian